Michael O'Neill (footballer)

 Michael Andrew Martin O'Neill (born 5 July 1969) is a Northern Irish professional football coach and former player who is the manager of the Northern Ireland national team.

 O'Neill started his career with Coleraine, before playing for a number of clubs in England, Scotland and the United States.
 These included Newcastle United, Dundee United, Hibernian, Wigan Athletic and Portland Timbers.
 He was capped 31 times at international level by Northern Ireland, scoring four goals.

 His first managerial role was with Brechin City from 2006 to 2008.
 He then joined Shamrock Rovers, where he won two League of Ireland titles and the Setanta Cup.
 He became Northern Ireland manager for the first time in 2011.
 Under his management, Northern Ireland qualified for their first European Championship finals, in 2016.
 In November 2019, O'Neill was appointed manager of Stoke City until his dismissal in August 2022.
 In December 2022, O'Neill became Northern Ireland manager for a second time.
+He had a short-term spell as manager of Championship club Blackburn Rovers between February 2026 until the end of the 2025–26 season, combining the role of Northern Ireland manager and guiding Blackburn to Championship safety.

 Early life

-O'Neill was born in Portadown, County Armagh, to parents Dessie and Patricia O'Neill.
+Michael Andrew Martin O'Neill was born on 5 July 1969 in Portadown, County Armagh, to parents Dessie and Patricia O'Neill.
 His father, Dessie played hurling as a goalkeeper for All Saints, Antrim GAA, and Ulster whilst his brother Sean, was a track athlete who competed from Northern Ireland in the Men's 800 metres at the 1982 Commonwealth Games.

 Raised Catholic, he briefly attended Presentation Convent Primary School before the family moved to Ballymena, County Antrim.
 In Ballymena he attended All Saints Primary School and later St Louis Grammar School, where he won the Northern Ireland Schools FA Cup in 1980 against St Oliver Plunkett whose side included Jim Magilton.
 He was also a promising Gaelic Football player, representing Antrim GAA minors.
 He also played association football at youth level for Ballymena's Star United FC for four years before joining Chimney Corner as a 14-year-old.
-His manager Alec McKee didn't think it was right to try to integrate a 14/15-year-old into his first team and thought he should play for Coleraine's reserve side.
+His manager Alec McKee did not think it was right to try to integrate a young teenager into his first team and thought he should play for Coleraine's reserve side.